Individuals & Families

 The toolkit focuses on everyday cyber risks such as weak passwords, missing multi-factor authentication, account recovery gaps, unsecured devices, data loss, scams, phishing, and poor backup practices.

-It is suitable for individuals, families, students, retirees, sole traders, and anyone who wants a structured way to improve personal cyber safety.
+It is suitable for individuals, families, students, retirees, and anyone who wants a structured way to improve personal cyber safety.

 Includes practical prompts, scoring guidance and action planning support to help you assess your current position and prioritise improvements.